hootsuite/emit/README.md

 Emit is a simple signals library for Swift.
 It lets you emit strongly-typed events and you don't have to worry about disposing of subscriptions.
 Emit supports emit/subscribe, map, and filter.
 Which makes it ideal for keeping your code simple.

 Emit has been developed for use in the Hootsuite iOS app.

+## Deprecation Notice ⚠️

+**Attention: Users of Emit**

+We would like to inform you that Emit library has been deprecated and will no longer be maintained as of September 1, 2024.
+This decision was made after careful consideration due to availability of better alternatives, i.e. Combine

+### What This Means for You

+- **No New Features**: There will be no further development of new features for Emit.
+- **Migration Recommendations**: We recommend users to migrate to Combine which has similar functionality and will be supported by Apple.

+### Timeline

+- **July 22, 2024**: Official deprecation announced.
+- **September 1, 2024**: End of support and maintenance.

 ## Features